-THE CITY OF CAPE TOWN HAS RETAINED ITS FIVE STRATEGIC FOCUS AREAS ([SFAS] OR PILLARS) OF THE PREVIOUS TERM-OF-OFFICE IDP AND AIMS TO APPLY THESE AS THE FOUNDATION FOR FURTHER PROGRESS TO ENABLE THE ACHIEVEMENT OF THE CITY'S VISION AS WE FOCUS ON IMPLEMENTATION AND DELIVERY.
+THE CITY OF CAPE TOWN HAS RETAINED ITS FIVE STRATEGIC FOCUS AREAS (OR PILLARS)

+OF THE PREVIOUS TERM-OF-OFFICE IDP AND AIMS TO APPLY THESE AS THE FOUNDATION

+FOR FURTHER PROGRESS TO ENABLE THE ACHIEVEMENT OF THE CITY'S VISION

+AS WE FOCUS ON IMPLEMENTATION AND DELIVERY.

-THE RETENTION OF THE FIVE SFAS PROVIDES A SOLID FOUNDATION FOR SERVICE DELIVERY AND ENABLES THE ORGANISATION TO BUILD ON THE SUCCESS IT ACHIEVED FROM THE PREVIOUS IDP.
+THE RETENTION OF THE FIVE STRATEGIC FOCUS AREAS PROVIDES A SOLID FOUNDATION FOR SERVICE DELIVERY AND ENABLES THE ORGANISATION TO BUILD ON THE SUCCESS IT ACHIEVED FROM THE PREVIOUS IDP.
+THE OPPORTUNITY CITY FOCUSES ON THE CREATION OF AN ENVIRONMENT THAT STIMULATES SUSTAINABLE ECONOMIC GROWTH, INVESTMENT AND JOB CREATION.

-- The opportunity city focuses on the creation of an environment that stimulates sustainable economic growth, investment and job creation. - The safe city aims to create an environment where citizens feel safe.
+- The safe city aims to create an environment where citizens feel safe.
 It goes beyond policing and includes aspects such as disaster and risk management, rescue services as well as traffic and bylaw enforcement in order to address safety as a well-rounded concept, while also considering social factors in the City's approach. - Cape Town must be welcoming to all people and make residents feel at home.
-As such, the caring city concentrates on looking after the people of Cape Town, especially those who are most in need of assistance. - True inclusivity can only be achieved in an environment where there is access to economic opportunities, where citizens feel safe and cared for, and where communities are truly integrated.
-Therefore, the inclusive city incorporates aspects of all three SFAs above. - To deliver on its vision, the City needs to be responsive to its customers' needs and able to sustainably support the various initiatives, programmes and projects by delivering the right services in the most efficient and effective way.
+As such, the caring city concentrates on looking after the people of Cape Town, and especially those who are most in need of assistance. - True inclusivity can only be achieved in an environment where there is access to economic opportunities, where citizens feel safe and cared for, and where communities are truly integrated.
+Therefore, the inclusive city incorporates aspects of all three strategic focus areas above. - To deliver on its vision, the City needs to be responsive to its customers' needs and able to sustainably support the various initiatives, programmes and projects by delivering the right services in the most efficient and effective way.
 The well-run city aspires to do this by focusing on financial and operational sustainability, human resource development and organisational restructuring.